From Abusive Relationships to Finding Purpose in Work

 Thrive Community Support Circle is an inner-city agency dedicated to cultivate family, to empower individuals, and to grow community by offering a wide variety of the best quality services and programs, to support women, men and children of all ages and at all stages in life.

-When Thrive Community Support Circle began in 1973 as a crisis line for pregnant women (Formerly known as Pregnancy Distress Service & Pregnancy and Family Support Services Inc.), The Adams couldn’t have imagined that 45 plus years later, it would have expanded to be such an important resource and staple of the West End community.
+When the Adams family founded Thrive Community Support Circle began in 1973 as a crisis line for pregnant women (Formerly Pregnancy Distress Service & Pregnancy and Family Support Services Inc.), they never imagined they would expand to be such an important resource and staple of the West End community.

 Thrive believes people and community will always be successful when you have cooperation, collaboration and communication with one another… we couldn’t agree more.